 The second approach is intentional single point focus.
 The intentional focus is usually where the person focuses their mind’s attention on something.
 Eg: mantra, breath, third eye, body sensations etc. The idea behind these meditations is to hone your focus and ignore your minds internal dialogue.
 If you get distracted by your mind you re-focus on the single item.

-From this focus you will eventually drop into deeper states of mediation until your mind distracts you.
+From this focus you will eventually drop into deeper states of meditation until your mind distracts you.
 The shortcoming with this form is that there is only one point of focus.

 This focus should be the gateway to Presence, the real you.
 But if you keep saying a mantra as a focus this will not occur, you may be able to sense it but the one pointed focus of means it is not the actual focus.
 This form of focused meditation does have some uses and can be mixed with method one that is used here.
 It has uses for things like healing and developing photographic memory.

 In my third year at university I developed powerful photographic memory from using this focus style meditation.
 Ironically my whole year became ‘photographic’ although my focus was only my university subject content.
 I could recall all conversations and events in vivid detail.
 This points to the holographic nature of the mind and how application in one area will impact all of areas.

 Full instruction on how to meditate are on the Meditation Instructions page.
 For specific instructions and personal feedback one-on-one is best.
 We often do a short meditation in Coaching sessions as that will suit your specific needs at that current point in time to help you move to the next step of your awakening.

 Meditation: other key points